26 Jan Buying Her the Engagement Ring She Really Wants for Valentines

 ♦ Emerald cut – Rectangular, giving off long flashes rather than sparkle

-For larger diamonds, you may want to consider a better quality.
-In this case, trust your jeweller to recommend a minimum quality that represents the best value for the cut you’re considering.
+(For larger diamonds, you may want to consider a better quality.
+In this case, ask a trusted jeweller to recommend a minimum quality that represents the best value.)